global-asp/asp-source/en/0220_keeper_and_his_special_nursery_0.md

 The third orphan that month
 was Malea.
 She arrived at
 the nursery on a red tractor.
-She was six months’ old.
+She was six months' old.

 ##
 Malea the rhinoceros soon